audrow-nash-podcast/text-to-limited-html/README.md

 user-generated content with some formatting options without exposing the system to the risks associated with full HTML input.

+## Features

+- Text input area for entering content
+- Real-time conversion of input text to limited HTML
+- Display area showing the converted HTML output
+- Copy to clipboard functionality for the converted HTML
+- URL parameter support for sharing converted text
+- API endpoint for programmatic conversion

 ## How It Works

-The application uses the Fresh framework with Deno and includes the following key features:
+The application uses the Fresh framework with Deno and includes the following conversion process:

-1. Text input area where users can enter their content.
-2. Real-time conversion of the input text to limited HTML.
-3. Display area showing the converted HTML output.
-4. Copy to clipboard functionality for the converted HTML.
-5. URL parameter support for sharing converted text.

-The conversion process includes:

-- Escaping HTML characters to prevent XSS attacks.
+- Escaping HTML characters to prevent XSS attacks
-- Converting newlines to `<br>` tags.
+- Converting newlines to `<br>` tags
-- Converting text between asterisks (*) to bold using `<strong>` tags.
+- Converting text between asterisks (*) to bold using `<strong>` tags
-- Converting text between underscores (_) to italic using `<em>` tags.
+- Converting text between underscores (_) to italic using `<em>` tags

 ## Getting Started